StephanieAgatha/tech-test-mnc/README.md

 #### Copy whole .env.example and create a new .env

+#### Before running this app, make sure you have already installed Redis and connected to it first

 #### Paseto expire token (Hour Format) ex :
 ```go
 jsonToken := paseto.JSONToken{